 All students receive complimentary access to a ready-to-use Python environment for the entire module.
 This allows students to gain first-hand experience with Python, pandas, and Jupyter Notebooks, and allows for immediate immersion into novel data science problems.

-The Introduction to Data Science module is built by Worldquant University’s partner, The Data Incubator, a fellowship program that trains data scientists.
+The Applied Data Science module is built by Worldquant University’s partner, The Data Incubator, a fellowship program that trains data scientists.
 Graduates earn a certificate upon completion of each unit to share and celebrate their professional development.

-The Introduction to Data Science module is delivered entirely online so students can earn their certificate without disrupting their lives.
+The Applied Data Science module is delivered entirely online so students can earn their certificate without disrupting their lives.

 Students who successfully complete Unit I earn a certificate and an invitation to enroll in Unit II.
 Those who successfully complete Unit II earn an overall certificate.
 Students have the opportunity to complete either unit of the module with honors.

 Across two units and sixteen weeks, students learn to source data relevant to a business problem or task, to summarize data in aggregate statistics and visualizations, and to model trends to showcase insights and make practical business decisions.